cloud-runner4/marine-autonomy-lab/projects/smart-marine-buoy/docs/roadmap.md

 Status keys: **planned** · **in progress** · **done**

-Each phase has an **Exit** (what success looks like) and a **Kill / pivot** criterion (the result that would say the approach can't do the job, and what to do then).
-Recording the latter is deliberate — a portfolio aimed partly at a research track should show what would falsify the approach, not just what would confirm it.
+Each phase has an **Exit** (what success looks like) and a **Kill / pivot** criterion (the result to say the approach can't do the job, and what to do then).

-## Phase 1 — Sensing & ML  (planned)
+## Phase 1 — Sensing & ML  (in progress)
 - ESP32 + MPU6050 bring-up; verify range, ODR, axes
 - **Static noise-floor PSD** — confirm the sensor resolves calm-sea heave (ADR-0001)
 - Synthetic dataset from Pierson–Moskowitz / JONSWAP spectra (ADR-0002)